Colleen Marie Carey

 My research informs the design of publicly-subsidized health insurance markets such as the Affordable Care Act marketplaces.
 I am particularly interested in the success of federal regulations, such as reinsurance and risk adjustment, in neutralizing adverse selection in these markets.
 In other research, I have studied how the financial relationships between physicians and drug firms affect prescribing behavior, and the success of state policies that aim to interdict prescription opioid abuse.

 Why Does Disability Increase During Recessions?
-Evidence from Medicare, with Nolan Miller and David Molitor (drafted)
+Evidence from Medicare, with Nolan Miller and David Molitor (new draft coming soon!)